 |ESE 580-589||Signal and image processing category|

 |ESE 599||Master's Research (thesis option only)||max.
 3|

 - The remaining courses in the program may be selected from senior or graduate-level courses in ESE or elsewhere in the university that are approved by the department.
 Please consult the ESE departmental website for a list of allowable electives.

 - At least 15 units of the 30 total units applied toward the MSEE degree must be in ESE courses which, if cross-listed, have ESE as the home department.

 - A maximum of 6 credits may be transferred from another institution and applied toward the master's degree.
 Regardless of the subject or level, all transfer courses are treated as electives and do not count toward the core requirements for the degree.

 - ESE 590 Electrical & Systems Engineering Graduate Seminar must be taken by full-time graduate students each semester.
-Master's students must attend at least three seminars per semester.
+This course is taken with the unsatisfactory/satisfactory grade option.

 - The degree program must be consistent with the residency and other applicable requirements of Washington University and the McKelvey School of Engineering.

 - Students must obtain a cumulative grade-point average of at least 3.0 out of a possible 4.0 overall for courses applied toward the degree.
 Courses that apply for the degree must be taken with the credit/letter grade option.